kyma-project/kyma/components/application-registry/README.md

 - **externalAPIPort** - This port exposes the Metadata API to an external solution.
 The default port is `8081`.
 - **minioURL** - The URL of a Minio service which stores specifications and documentation.
 - **namespace** - Namespace where Application Registry is deployed.
 The default Namespace is `kyma-system`.
-- **requestTimeout** - A time-out for requests sent through the Application Registry.
+- **requestTimeout** - A timeout for requests sent through the Application Registry.
 It is provided in seconds.
-The default time-out is `1`.
+The default timeout is `1`.
 - **requestLogging** - A flag for logging incoming requests.
 The default value is `false`.
+- **specRequestTimeout** - A timeout for the requests sent through the Spec Service.
+It is provided in seconds.
+The default timeout is `5`.
 - **detailedErrorResponse** - A flag for showing detailed internal error messages in response bodies.
 The default value is `false` and all internal server error messages are shortened to `Internal error`, while all other error messages are shown as usual.

 ### Sample calls